Frequently Asked Questions

 What are your qualifications?

-I am a Registered Midwife with endorsement, International Board Certified Lactation Consultant (IBCLC), certified Hypnobirthing Australia Practitioner/Childbirth Educator, Life Coach and I have completed postgraduate midwifery studies at Griffith University in Prescribing, Screening and Diagnostics.
+I am a Registered Midwife with endorsement, International Board Certified Lactation Consultant (IBCLC), Life Coach and I have completed postgraduate midwifery studies at Griffith University in Prescribing, Screening and Diagnostics.
 I also complete 20 hours of Continuing Professional Development each year.
 As a midwife I have worked in both public and private hospitals across the full scope of midwifery care (including antenatal clinics, labour wards, birth centre, postnatal wards, special care nurseries and case coordinating for in home postnatal midwifery services).
+I have been teaching Hypnobirthing for the past five years and have taught over 500 families.

 What is an Endorsed Midwife?